scintill/electrum-web/docs/INDEX.md

 #### The Story of Electrum

-Electrum was created in 2011, in the aftermath of a notorious online Bitcoin wallet heist (MyBitcoin), one of the largest ever recorded.
+Electrum was created in 2011, in the aftermath of the largest online Bitcoin wallet theft ever perpetrated.
 Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized servers and trust hierarchies unnecessary for convenient, daily usage of Bitcoin.

 Thomas began work on a special kind of Bitcoin wallet that would be simple and easy to use.
 It would be portable, modular and have very few